-CHEAP EDITION OF THE OPERAS, SONNAMBULA and NORMA,-Just published, 4s. each, Boosey's New Edition of these celebrated Operas, for the Pianoforte, perfect and complete, and beautifully engraved and pointed.
-Also the same in illuminated course with the same in illuminated course. printed.
+AP EDITION OF THE OPERAS, ONNAMBULA and NORMA.-Just published, 4s. each, osey's New Edition of these celebrated Operas, for the Pianoforte, perfect and complete, and beautifully engraved and printed.
 Also, the same in illuminated covers, gilt edges, 5s. each.
 The two Operas together will be sent postage free from the Publishers, T. Boosey and Co., 28, Holles Street.

-"This is the Medicine of Nature." -SIR JOHN HILL, M.D.
+"This is the Medicine of Nature."-SIR JOHN HILL, M.D.

-RE-ISSUE of the SECOND EDITION OF TWO THOUSAND OF DR. SKELTON'S "FAMILY MEDICAL ADVISER," on Saturday, June 5th, price 28.
+RR-ISSUR of the SECOND EDITION OF TWO THOUSAND OF R. SKELTON'S "FAMILY MEDICAL ADVISER," on Saturday, June 5th, price 2s.
 6d.

 Also, the First and Second Numbers of the Monthly "BOTANIC RECORD AND FAMILY HERBAL," price 1d.

 May be had of all Booksellers in Town and Country, the first Saturday of every month.

-Published by Watson, No. 3, Queen's Head Passage, Pater-
+Published by Watson, No. 3, Queen's Head Passage, Paternoster Row, London.

-noster Row, London.

 In the press, and shortly will be published, price 1s.
 6d.
-PLEA FOR THE RESTORATION OF THE VEGUTABLE PRACTICE OF MEDICINE.
+A PLEA FOR THE RESTORATION OF THE VEGETABLE PRACTICE OF MEDICES